blinkinput/blinkinput-android/templatingAPI/templatingAPI.md

 For each location of interest on the detected document, processing should be performed to extract needed information.
 To make processing of the document location possible, for example to perform the OCR, it should be dewarped (cropped and rotated) first.
 The concrete processor operates on the dewarped piece of the input image.
 So, for each document field that should be processed, the following should be defined:

 - location coordinates relative to document detection
-- the dewarp policy which determines the resulting image chunk for processing
+- the dewarp policy which determines how the perspective will be corrected for the current location (i.e. how image dewarp will be performed)
 - processors that will extract information from the prepared chunk of the image

 For that purpose, `ProcessorGroup` is used.